 The Recycle Schedule Tasks Setting allows you to recycle or “reset” the timeout of the background process before it reaches its timeout when you have multiple tasks running back to back.
 This value can be 0 to 3600 seconds.
 For example if you have 2 feeds that each take 45 minutes to run, when the first one completes the next one will run, but there will only be 15 minutes left on the timeout for the scheduled task thread.
 Changing this setting will allow the timeout to get reset between tasks.

-By default this value is 60 minutes but it can be modified by an engine level setting.
+By default this value is 60 minutes but it can be modified (reduced only) by an engine level setting.
 In Miva engines 5.24 or higher there is a new configuration parameter for:

-This will allow you to change the timeout setting longer than 60 minutes.
+This will allow you to change the timeout shorter than 60 minutes, if desired.